KrzysztofRoz/shopFridge/README.md

 ListCreator - class contains logic to create a shopping list and fridge

 ---
-EditView - class which contains methods to edit list, fridge and content (change name,dalate, change name and quantity of specyfic product on list etc.)
+EditView - class which contains methods to edit list, fridge and content (change name,delete, change name and quantity of specyfic product on list etc.)